ewdss/what-to-do/start_moving.md

 3. So, you should start your own fight for growing and keeping the positive enery.
 Try to keep energy eaters away from your energy bank: anything like destructive relationship and up to unlimited watching TV series.

 ## After all of above, if some exact ideas is needed
 It can be understood, that first step can be very hard to do.
-Probably chatting with LLM regarding this topic will do the best.
+Probably chatting with LLM regarding this topic will do the best, and you'll get the list from trying to cook new dishes and to deprevation compartments.

 Several considerations:

 * Do not stick to "monetization" at the very beginning.
-Volunteering, learning, sport, tracking can appear as a good starting point.
-Go for trying, movements and  experience first, value later.
+Volunteering, learning, gym, hiking, and similar can appear as a good and quick starting point.
+Go for trying, movements and experience first, clarify value later.
+* Think about easy to perform and short-term appoaches.
+I.e. you want to try ocean sailing races, and have never put your foots on a deck before, then probably taking a beginner course in a local yacht school, volunteering during the yacht event or even joining 1-day commercial charter will give you more understanding, energy and networking in the contrary of thinking about the goal that is not likely to be achievable in the nearest future.
 * Preffer in-person and group activites to online and solo if possible.
-* Think about easy and short-term appoaches.
-I.e. you want to try ocean sailing races, and have never put your foots on a deck before, then probably taking the beginner course in the local yacht school, volunteering during the yacht event or even joining 1-day commercial charter will give you more understanding, energy and networking in the contrary of thinking about the goal that is not likely to be achievable in the nearest future.
+Few mates around will speed up comprehension.